-A report concerning the outcome of the final examination signed by the chair of the examining committee, the graduate coordinator and the college dean must be sent by the graduate coordinator to the graduate dean and to the student 10 days prior to the last day of the semester.
+A report concerning the outcome of the final examination signed by the chair of the examining committee and the graduate coordinator must be sent to the graduate dean and to the student 10 days prior to the last day of the semester.
 This report must contain one overall grade of pass or fail for the final examination.
 Students who fail the final examination are eligible to retake the examination one time only.
-This retake may occur only within the student's sixyear limit.
+This retake may occur only within the student's six-year limit.
 The second exam may not be taken before the following semester and before remediation of any deficiencies identified by the graduate advisory committee.
-Candidates who fail the exam the second time are automatically dismissed and are no longer eligible to participate in graduate study in the program as degreeseeking students.
+Candidates who fail the exam the second time are automatically dismissed and are no longer eligible to participate in graduate study in the program as degree-seeking students.